Rixmerz/Tmux-Orchestrator/README.md

 - "Authentication is working in Project A, use same pattern in Project B"
 - "Performance issue found in shared library, fix across all projects"

-<<<<<<< HEAD
-## 🤖 Claude Auto-Responder
+## 🤖 Claude Auto-Responder System

-For fully autonomous operation, the Claude Auto-Responder automatically handles confirmation prompts:

-**Prerequisites:**
-Before starting the auto-responder, ensure each Claude session in your tmux windows has **"auto-accept edits on"** enabled.
-This is crucial for the auto-responder to work properly with file modifications.
+The Enhanced Tmux Orchestrator provides **two complementary approaches** for handling Claude confirmation prompts:

+### **🔧 Approach 1: External Auto-Responder (Separate Terminal)**

+Runs a Python script in a separate tmux terminal that monitors and responds to prompts:

 ```bash
 # Start auto-responder for a session (session name is required)